Steamed Pork with Salted Eggs is an easy and tasty dish using just a handful…

-Easy to prepare homemade Salted Eggs using only chicken or duck eggs, kosher salt, Shao Hsing cooking wine, and water.
+Homemade Salted Eggs using only chicken or duck eggs, kosher salt, Shao Hsing cooking wine, and water.
 The hardest part is the waiting.

-Salted Eggs – Poor Man’s Food
+A Poor Man’s Food

-In Malaysia, salted eggs are rather inexpensive and easily available.
+In Malaysia, Salted Eggs are rather inexpensive and easily available.
 It is considered budget food and is popularly served hard boiled with plain rice porridge or congee.
 The salty whites and rich yolks are the perfect complement to the bland gruel.

-Salted Eggs as Flavoring and Ingredient for Other Dishes
+As Flavoring and Ingredient for Other Dishes

-Commercial Salted Eggs
+Commercial versus Homemade Salted Eggs

 Salted Duck Eggs